 Unlike many of the alumni contestants who are still heavily involved in the music scene till today, Sin Huey is enjoying her life as a mother to a daughter who was born in 2021.
 A quick glance at her Instagram page reveals her fun journey as a mum since she married her Swedish hubby in 2016 and moved to Europe.

 If you only watched Campus SuperStar and still found Hong Jun Yang familiar, that’s because the singer went on to host Campus SuperStar following his runner-up finish.
 Jun Yang also found his love and current wife Candyce Toh on Project SuperStar, who was another contestant on the show.

-Proving that they’ve been #couplegoals since their time on the show, the couple now has a daughter and continue to show off their love for each other.
-Keeping it real, Jun Yang also admitted that continuing with music was tough during the pandemic, which is why he ventured into F&B. He’s currently in charge of four Original Boat Noodle outlets, Machi Machi bubble tea, and a new cafe called Caf.
+Proving that they’ve been #couplegoals since their time on the show, the couple now has two daughters and continue to show off their love for each other.
+Keeping it real, Jun Yang also admitted that continuing with music was tough during the pandemic, which is why he ventured into F&B. He’s currently in charge of four Original Boat Noodle outlets, Machi Machi bubble tea, and a cafe called Caf.

 Jun Yang hasn’t given up on music entirely though, as he still meets up with artists and shares about his music work on social media.
 He remains close friends with JJ Lin, who sang at his wedding.

 It’s safe to say that Derrick Hoh has one of the most unique singing abilities on this list — it’s what made the judges notice his talent and got him through the finalist round.
 Since the show ended, he flew to Taiwan to pursue his dreams despite reportedly earning only $9.50 a day.